A field with annual wheat that is plowed immediately after harvest is vulnerable – no living roots bind the valuable soil.

 - An additional 30,000 seedlings of perennial wheat are established on Torsåker farm.
 The planting is done in a detailed grid system to follow growth, harvest and inter cropping with legumes.

 - Axfoundation participates in and supports an international research meeting in Lund in collaboration with The Land Institute.

 - Guests at Human Nature 2019 taste wafer baked with Kernza flour.

-- Plants that performed particularly well under Swedish conditions are cloned and 400 plants are planted on Torsåker farm.
+- Plants that performed particularly well under Swedish conditions are cloned and 1200 plants are planted on Torsåker farm for further evaluation.